-• Lines 248-249.
+· Lines 248-249.
 I don't clearly see the implications of the net change in NCR.
 I don't understand why a higher NCR implies few changes from the starting point.
 Please explain better

 The wording was a bit clumsy.
-The sentence has been modified.
+The sentence has been changed and the description of NCR in the method will hopefully help.

-• Figure 3.
+· Figure 3.
 Very bad quality.
 Very difficult to see properly.
 Where is fig.S1?

-Figure S1 should have been provided as supplementary material.
+Figure S1 should have been submitted as supplementary material.
 It has been added in the new submission.
+This figure provides a more detailed view of Figure 3.
+Figure 3 has been improved and we hope it is clearer.

-• Figure 4.
+Figure 4.
 Why don't you same scale for same variable when comparing the two species?
 This figure is not very intuitive.